-NHD provides since 2008 its Proteomics services to research institutes and industry.
-In contrast to commonly used peptide based analyses, we offer analyses of intact proteins which may include all information about
+NHD provides since 2008 its Proteomics Services to research institutes and industry.
+In contrast to peptide based analysis, we offer the analysis of intact proteins which may include all information about

 - • protein isoforms